ambatirahul/Deep-learning/CapstoneProposal.md

 ### Modeling approach
 We want to predict a person's facial expression, supervised image classification techniques will be used to predict facial expression. <br>
-In this project will be using Convolutional Neural Networks with and different types of deep neural networks.
+In this project will be using Convolutional Neural Networks with and different types of Deep Neural Networks.

 ### Deliverables.
 1. Code (Jupyter notebook), includes: